pbinkley/microcopying_1940/index.markdown

 <p>Our first question is as to the agencies engaged in
 continuous study of technical problems.
-I assume that we can say that every agency active in microfilm work is engaged <span style="page" id="page66">[p.66]</span> in the continuous study of its technical problems; otherwise it won't go on.
+I assume that we can say that every agency active in microfilm work is engaged <span class="page" id="page66">[p.66]</span> in the continuous study of its technical problems; otherwise it won't go on.
 I think that there is no question that every step you take brings up a new problem as was indicated by what Mr. Schwegmann brought up, but the Chairman's position is